kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 _A complete reference of all inputs, outputs, modules etc. can be found in the [terraform.md](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/docs/terraform.md) file._

 _It's important to realize that your kube.tf needs to reside in a NEW EMPTY folder, not a clone of this git repo (the module by default will be fetched from the Terraform registry).
-All you need, is to re-use the [kube.tf.example](https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/kube.tf.example) file to make sure you get the format right._
+All you need is to re-use the [kube.tf.example](https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/kube.tf.example) file to make sure you get the format right._

 ### 🎯 Installation